 You will need to check with the other school’s admissions office and follow their procedures and deadlines.
 Note that some schools may refer to you as a guest or visiting student.

 If you will be using the Michigan Uniform Guest Application, Part II of the application is completed by the Registrar’s Office.
-Take your completed application, along with a stamped and addressed envelope, to the Registrar’s Office for them to certify and mail.
-Their office is located on the first floor of the LSA Building.
+Take your completed application, to the Registrar’s Office for them to certify and mail.
+Their office is located at 2200 SAB.